bashseb/auto-pysome/README.md

 A non-cloud clone of Googles *auto awesome videos* to create videos in a similar fashion on your local files

 I'm starting to really like the auto awsome videos my mobile phone sometimes spits out.
 It combines photos and videos taken recently into a short clip with underlying music.
 The choice of music, pictures and video sequences appears to be rather random.
 Possibly blurry images/ similar images are descared.

 I would like to do something similar to the huge collection of videos and photos I have already stored on my computer.

 #### Dependencies

- * sqlite3  to store meta info of files
+ * `sqlite3` to store meta info of files
- * python2
+ * `python2 `
- * ffmpeg to create the clip
+ * `ffmpeg` to create the clip
- * [ffprobe, eventually]
+ * [`ffprobe`, eventually]
- * mplayer to preview (maybe also -identify)
+ * `mplayer` to preview (maybe also -identify)

-This program can be used in two modi:
+This program can be used in three modi:

  A. Actions on the database: